xtreme22886/PS4-Waker-SmartThings-Device-Handler/README.md

 - Control up to three (3) games (start/switch)

 With this you will be able to control the PS4 power and start/switch games with the SmartThings app.
 You will be able to have Alexa/Google Home/Haromony Hub power on/off your playtation but cannot use voice commands to start/switch games.
 You can use a virtual switch in conjunction with WebCORE to have Alexa/Google Home start/switch games for you.

+The handler will refresh the PS4 status every 15 minutes to capture the PS4's current activity.